-In July of this year SACE hosted a Mayoral Energy Forum, attended and coordinated by hundreds of volunteers.
+In July of this year, SACE hosted a Mayoral Energy Forum, attended and coordinated by hundreds of volunteers.
 It was the largest forum held during the primary campaign cycle.
-The packed room confirmed Knoxville’s desires to see real energy solutions and climate actions that save taxpayer money and tackle carbon pollution that harm public health.
+The packed room confirmed Knoxville’s desire to see real energy solutions and climate actions that save taxpayer money and tackle carbon pollution that harms public health.

 What has Mayor-elect Kincannon Committed To?